taichi-dev/taichi/docs/layout.rst

 Normally, you don't have to worry about the performance nuances between different layouts, and should just define the simplest layout as a start.
 However, locality sometimes have a significant impact on the performance, especially when the tensor is huge.

-**To improve spatial locality of memory accesses (i.e. cache hit rate / cacheline utilization), it's sometimes helpful to minimize the address differences of elements that are accessed together.**
+**To improve spatial locality of memory accesses (i.e. cache hit rate / cacheline utilization), it's sometimes helpful to place the data elements within relatively close storage locations if they are often accessed together.**
 Take a simple 1D wave equation solver for example:

 .. code-block:: python